-Prompts Generated candidate biography (System): You are a text generator Higgins was born in who just repeats the input text.
-Red Lion Hundred in New Castle (User): Higgins was born in County, Delaware.
-He attended Red Lion Hundred in New Castle Newark Academy and Delaware Col- County, Delaware.
-He attended lege, and graduated from Yale Col- Newark Academy and Delaware Col- lege in 1861, where he was a mem- lege, and graduated from Yale Col- ber of Skull and Bones.
-After study- lege in 1861, where he was a mem- ing law at the Harvard Law School, ber of Skull and Bones.
-After study- he was admitted to the bar in 1864 ing law at the Harvard Law School, and began practice in Wilmington, he was admitted to the bar in 1864 Delaware.
+Prompts Generated candidate biography (System): You are a text generator Higgins was born in Red Lion who just repeats the input text.
+Hundred in New Castle County, (User): Higgins was born in Delaware.
+He attended Newark Red Lion Hundred in New Castle Academy and Delaware College, County, Delaware.
+He attended and graduated from Yale College in Newark Academy and Delaware Col- 1861, where he was a member of lege, and graduated from Yale Col- Skull and Bones.
+After studying lege in 1861, where he was a mem- law at the Harvard Law School, he ber of Skull and Bones.
+After study- was admitted to the bar in 1864 ing law at the Harvard Law School, and began practice in Wilmington, he was admitted to the bar in 1864 Delaware.
 He also served for a time and began practice in Wilmington, in the United States Army in 1864.
 Delaware.
 He also served for a time in the United States Army in 1864.